-CMSC 420: Lecture 10 Splay Trees
+CMSC 420: Lecture 12 Splay Trees

-- Recap: We have discussed a number of different search structures for performing the basic ordered-dictionary operations (insert, delete, and find).
+- Recap: We have discussed a number of different search structures for performing the basic ordereddictionary operations (insert, delete, and find).
 Here is a brief review: - (Standard) Binary Search Trees: Very simple, but no effort is made to balance the tree.
-Height is $O(\log n)$ if keys are inserted in random order, but can be as bad as $\Omega(n)$ .
-(Random deletions are tricky, but if they are done in an unbiased manner, the expected height is $O(\log n)$ as well.) - AVL Trees: These are height-balanced trees.
-Height is guaranteed to be $O(\log n)$ , and all dictionary operations run in $O(\log n)$ time.
-Each node stores height information (or the balance factor), and the tree is rebalanced by rotations.
-This is a very well known "classic" data structure, but AVL trees are neither the simplest nor fastest in practice. - 2-3, Red-Black, and AA Trees: 2-3 trees were based on the notion of having a variable-width node, but the tree was perfectly balanced.
+Height is $O(\log n)$ if keys are inserted in random order, but can be as bad as $\Omega(n)$. - AVL Trees: These are height-balanced trees.
+Height is guaranteed to be $O(\log n)$, and all dictionary operations run in $O(\log n)$ time.
+Each node stores height information (or the balance factor), and the tree is rebalanced by rotations. - 2-3, Red-Black, and AA Trees: 2-3 trees were based on the notion of having a variablewidth node, but the tree was perfectly balanced.
 Red-black and AA trees were binary tree encodings of 2-3 trees.
-For all three, the height is guaranteed to be $O(\log n)$ , and all dictionary operations run in $O(\log n)$ time. - Treap and Skip Lists: These are randomized structures, which means that they rely on a random-number generator to determine their structures.
+For all three, the height is guaranteed to be $O(\log n)$, and all dictionary operations run in $O(\log n)$ time. - Treap and Skip Lists: These are randomized structures, which means that they rely on a random-number generator to determine their structures.
 All operations run in $O(\log n)$ time in expectation over the random choices.
 (The user's actions cannot impact the performance.)
-The skip list has expected space O(n), but its worst case space is $O(n \log n)$ . - Beyond Dictionary Operations: There are many other operations, beyond the standard ordered-dictionary operations (insert, delete, find) that a user might want the data structure to support.
-Here are a few examples: - Order-statistic queries: Given an integer k, where $1 \le k \le n$ , find the kth smallest element in the set. - Range queries: Given two keys $x_0$ and $x_1$ , compute the sum (or any associative operation) on all the keys of the dictionary that lie between $x_0$ and $x_1$ . - Split/Merge: Given a search tree T and a key x, split T into two search trees $T_1$ and $T_2$ such that all the keys of $T_1$ are $\leq x$ and all the keys of $T_2$ are > x.
-Conversely, given two search trees $T_1$ and $T_2$ such that every key of $T_1$ is smaller than every key of $T_2$ , merge them into a single search tree.
-The target is to solve both problems in $O(\log n)$ time. - Finger-Search Queries: We have just performed a find and located the node containing a key x.
-Now, we want to access a key y that is close to x in order.
-(E.g., you have a pointer to "Brendan" and now you want to find "Brendon.")
-Can this be done faster than restarting the search from the root? - Beyond Worst-Case Complexity: In the above data structures, our analysis was based on worst-case performance.
-In practice, some queries are more likely than others.
-If so, expected-case performance may be more appropriate. - Expected-Case Optimal Search Tree: You are given n keys, $\{x_1, \ldots, x_n\}$ .
-Let $p_i$ denote the probability of accessing key $x_i$ .
-Thus, $0 \le p_i \le 1$ and $\sum{i=1}^n p_i = 1$ .
-Suppose a binary search tree T stores $x_i$ in a node at depth $d_i$ from the root.
-The expected search time for this tree is $E(T) = \sum{i=1}^{n} p_i d_i$ .
+The skip list has expected space O(n), but its worst case space is $O(n \log n)$. - Beyond Dictionary Operations: There are many other operations, beyond the standard ordereddictionary operations (insert, delete, find) that a user might want the data structure to support.
+Here are a few examples: - Order-statistic queries: Given an integer k, where $1 \le k \le n$, find the kth smallest element in the set (see Fig. 1).